ionos-cloud/crossplane-provider-ionoscloud/README.md

 * Custom Resource Definitions (CRDs) that model IONOS Cloud infrastructure and services (e.g. Database As a Service Postgres, Compute Engine, Kubernetes, etc.)
 * Controllers to provision these resources in IONOS Cloud based on the users desired state captured in CRDs they create
-* Implementations of Crossplane's portable resource abstractions, enabling IONOS Cloud resources to fulfill a user's general need for cloud services
+* Implementations of Crossplane portable resource abstractions, enabling IONOS Cloud resources to fulfill a user's general need for cloud services

 ## Getting Started and Documentation